Dave-team/Knowledge-base/Business-Intelligence/Analytics.md

 - When showing data over time, consider comparing different time periods in the same graph
 - Similarly, show the future plan
 - Never show data that looks off/raises questions.
 Either remove these things or have a clear simple explanation ready.
 Where required, make clear that things are an outlier.
+- Conversion rates should be tracked at point in time - e.g. conversion rate within 30 days after first visit
+- Make sure to define success metrics for new projects and how these are expected to be influenced
+-

 ![Analysis context ](https://user-images.githubusercontent.com/28791247/92440452-7189ac80-f1a4-11ea-8f92-3898c3f2cad0.png)